 How Long Do Eggs Last?

-“How long can you keep eggs” is the question people always ask.
+“How long can you keep eggs” is the question the American Egg Board is often asked.
 Eggs are perishable and for food safety United States Department of Agriculture (USDA) requires eggs be refrigerated.
 Many factors can affect how long eggs last.
 When properly handled and stored, eggs rarely spoil.
 However, if you keep them too long, they are likely to dry up.
 These fresh egg storage tips below help you learn how to properly store eggs to last.

 Refrigerator Storage: Refrigerate eggs at 40°F or less.
 Store them in their original carton on an inside shelf and away from pungent foods.
 The temperature on an inside shelf remains more constant than one on the door, which is opened and closed frequently.
 The carton keeps the eggs from picking up odors or flavors from other foods and helps prevent moisture loss.